yam-1111/infoman-project/readme.md

 * Applicants: Applicants can conveniently register and submit their personal data sheets electronically.
 They also have the ability to edit and update their submitted information for accuracy.

 * Administrators: Administrators have full CRUD (Create, Read, Update, Delete) capabilities for managing applicant data sheets.
-This includes adding new applicants, viewing submitted forms, editing existing information, and deleting records as needed.
+This includes adding new admins, viewing submitted forms, editing existing information, and deleting records as needed.

 ## 💻 Technology Used